-While that type of business structure works great for some companies, many entrepreneurs who are just getting started simply do not need that structure to hit the ground running.
-That type of corporate set up may be in your future, but it is often not a good option for those who are just starting out.
+While that type of business structure works great for some companies, many entrepreneurs who are just getting started simply might not need that structure to hit the ground running.
+That type of business structure may make sense in the future, but it is often a good idea to explore other options when you are just starting out.

 Sole Proprietorships and Partnerships

-A sole proprietorship is by far the most common type of business structure.
+A sole proprietorship is by far the most common type of business entity.
 In fact, there are over 23 million sole proprietorships in operation in the United States today.

 Part of the reason they are so common is that you do not have to take any extra steps to form this type of business.
 Instead, you simply file your taxes slightly differently; there are no formal requirements to start a sole proprietorship.

-It is by far the easiest type of business entity to run because the filing and formal requirements are extremely minimal.
+It is typically the easiest type of business entity to run because the filing and formal requirements are minimal.
 However, that does not mean it is the best option for every business.
 Sole proprietorships do not give some of the many benefits that other entities offer, such as limited liability, the ability to have more than one owner, or any feasible means to attract investors.

 Partnerships operate very similarly to sole proprietorships, but there is more than one person involved.
 Forming them is often just as easy as creating a sole proprietorship.
 However, general partnerships are arguably even riskier because someone other than you could bind the partnership and put your personal assets at risk if the partnership does not pay its bills or gets sued.

-For many entrepreneurs, having a sole proprietorship or partnership may be a good starting point, but it should not be a structure that you use indefinitely in most situations.
+For many entrepreneurs, having a sole proprietorship or partnership may be a good starting point, but it may not make sense for the long term in most situations.

 Limited Liability Company (LLC)